enndubyu/enndubyu/README.md

 # Hi there!

-I'm Nick Winterer, a communications engineer in Sacramento California.
+I'm a communications engineer in Sacramento California.

 Interests:
   - Software Defined Radio